-In the two images below, you see a photo of a subject that is closer to the edge of an amber with a hemispherical surface (worst condition to obtain good images).
-I have used for both images the same lighting conditions and no corrections have been applied to improve the contrast, the sharpness, to eliminate the noise, and remove the defects present on the surface.
+In the two images below, you see a photo of a subject that is closer to the edge of amber with a hemispherical surface (the worst condition to obtain good images).
+I have used both images in the same lighting conditions and no corrections have been applied to improve the contrast, and the sharpness, eliminate the noise and remove the defects present on the surface.

 Subject without immersion in glycerin:

 In addition to the poor image quality obtained (A), you can observe the deformation to which the insect is subjected when closer to the edge (B); a bright surface on the right side is the result of the reflection of the light coming from the LED panel, despite the presence of a diffuser (C); scratches, indicated by red arrows, are clearly perceptible on the surface (D); the details are lost near the outer edge (E).

 The difference between the two results is even more visible by zooming in on the head and observing the details of the composite eyes, as visible in the insect.

 The final image after processing.

 This image is quite interesting because shows the presence of a bubble of air (a kind of “fart”) that protrudes from the anus.
 This bubble is due to the presence of bacteria inside the insect intestine, which continue their activity after the death of the insect.

 Glycerol yes… glycerol no…

 Particularly interesting argument!
 The use of glycerol as a liquid in which to dip ambers is used by some, and criticized by others, but it is not known the effect that this dense liquid of vegetable origin (it also exists in synthesis and animal derivation) has on ambers in the mid-long period.